-EUS financial inquiries

-- > You will be very surprised on how many low quality questions the VP Finance gets daily about EUS finances.
+- EUS financial inquiries - ➤ You will be very surprised on how many low quality questions the VP Finance gets daily about EUS finances.
 90% of the time, your answer is in the guidebook.
-However there is the 10% time that your inquiries needs the VP Finance's assistance. - ➤ Instead of bombarding vpfinance@mcgilleus.ca, in summer 2018, the VP Finance made an online inquiry submitting form.
-Here is the link to the form https://goo.gl/forms/3nYWQpV6rnCGU3zw1. - ➤ Note this is the first implementation of this form, it does not have all expected features yet.
-It is an on-going project.
-The goal of this form is to streamline financial inquiries in EUS and decrease the amount of emails that the VP Finance receives.

-• EUS Budgeting Standards

-- > Please understand how taxes work for EUS groups - > Everything is budgeted for the PRE-Tax amount - Total Revenue collected must be divided by 1.14975 to account for GST and QST being taken off - Expenses should be the value before GST and QST - > Keep Internal Budget.
-Routinely verify with EUS Records - ➤ If you are a EUS Committee or Service, your budget must be approved by EUS Council each semester. - Your budget is an approval of your activities.
-You are personally liable for any expenses made that are not approved in your budget - ➤ Departmental Budgets should be reviewed each semester by EUS Council, but does not require approval. - > Clubs & Design Teams should maintain their own financial records.
+However there is the 10% time that your inquiries needs the VP Finance's assistance. - EUS Budgeting Standards - Please understand how taxes work for EUS groups - > Expenses are budgeted PRE-tax and revenues are budgeted POST-tax - Total Revenue collected must be divided by 1.14975 to account for GST and QST being taken off - Expenses should be the value before GST and QST are added - > Keep Internal Budget.
+Routinely verify with EUS Records - If you are a EUS Committee or Service, your budget must be approved by EUS Council each semester. - Your budget is an approval of your activities.
+You are personally liable for any expenses made that are not approved in your budget - Departmental Budgets should be reviewed each semester by EUS Council, but does not require approval. - Clubs & Design Teams should maintain their own financial records, however, it is still good practice to submit a budget each semester. - Cheque Reqs - A cheque requisition (req) is the process in which EUS groups must go through to get reimbursed for any expenses that they make or for a large payment to a company. - These reimbursements come in the form of a cheque made payable either to a student if they made the purchase, or to a company directly. - As of 2020, cheque reqs are processed through an online Expense Reporting platform called Nexonia, expanded upon in Section 5.

-Cheque Regs

-- ➤ Pink Form found in the EUS Office.
-Used to get a cheque processed for reimbursement or for a large payment to a company. - Reimbursement means that someone paid a bill on behalf of a EUS organisation and looking to get their money back.
-For reimbursement, a valid proof of payment must be submitted with the Cheque Req.
-A valid proof of payment is the card reader receipt for all physical purchase and your credit card account statement SHOWING YOUR NAME AND LAST 4 DIGITS OF CREDIT CARD NUMBER for all online purchases.
-Make sure to submit confirmation email for online payment with the same name as the credit card holder. - ➤ AN INVOICE IS NOT A PROOF A PAYMENT. (an invoice is a notice of payment FYI). - ➤ For large payment to a company, you can attach the invoice with a cheque req.
-This means that the bill have NOT been paid, and you are letting EUS to send the company a cheque directly.
-AN INVOICE IS MANDATORY HERE. - > Cheques processed every Wednesday.
-Deadline to submit each week is Tuesday afternoon, or else it will wait till the following Wednesday. - ➤ You MUST show the cheque req to the Office Manager when you walk in the office.
-He will let you know if there is a problem with your paperwork. - > Only authorized Financial Officers for your specific account may approve a cheque req to your account.
-It will be rejected otherwise. - ➤ Account names and numbers can be found in Section 9 of this guidebook or in the account booklet (found in the same area as the cheque req forms). - Receipt must have tax numbers in order to get charged the pre-tax amount.
-Otherwise, your account will be charged the full post-tax amount. - Receipt and/or invoice must be attached to the back of the cheque req form. - > Requirements for an invoice to be processed: - Sales tax included and the sales tax numbers. - The invoice must be addressed to:

-Engineering Undergraduate Society of McGill University

-• The address must be:
+- Cheques are processed every Wednesday.
+The deadline to submit each week is Tuesday afternoon, or else it will wait until the following Wednesday. - Only authorized Financial Officers for your specific account may file for a cheque req to your account.
+It will be rejected otherwise. - Account names and numbers can be found in Section 9 or in the account booklet (found in the same area as deposit slips). - Receipts/invoices must have tax numbers to get charged the pre-tax amount.
+Otherwise, your account will be charged the full post-tax amount - > Receipt or invoice must be uploaded to Nexonia - > Requirements for an invoice to be processed: - Sales tax included and the sales tax numbers. - The invoice must be addressed to: - Engineering Undergraduate Society of McGill University - The address must be: 3480 rue University, McConnell Building, Room 7

-3480 rue University, McConnell Building, Room 7 Montreal, Quebec, H3A 0E9
+Montreal, Quebec, H3A 0E9

-- ➤ For foreign purchases, pay with a Canadian credit card and attach your credit card statement showing how much you were charged in CAD (everything else can be blacked out, but need your name visibly showing as well as the entry showing the expense). - > You will be charged the post-tax amount in the following cases: - Receipts lacking tax numbers - Foreign purchases - Out-of-province purchases that do not have tax breakdown - > Submitted Cheque Reqs that do not abide by the requirements will be rejected.
-You will need to retrieve the rejected cheque req and make the appropriate corrections. - > See the 50% tax rule when providing free food or service
+- If you paid the invoice and need reimbursement, you must include some sort of proof of payment along with the invoice: - Receipt - Confirmation email - Credit Card statement (everything else can be blacked out, but need your name visibly showing as well as the entry showing the expense) - For foreign purchases, pay with a Canadian credit card and include your credit card statement showing how much you were charged in CAD (everything else can be blacked out, but need your name visibly showing as well as the entry showing the expense). - The exchange rate should also be listed on your statement - > You will be charged the post-tax amount in the following cases: - Receipts lacking tax numbers - Foreign purchases - Out-of-province purchases that do not have a clear tax breakdown - Submitted Cheque Reqs that do not abide by the requirements will be rejected.
+You will get an email notification from Nexonia if your cheque req has been denied. - See the 50% tax rule when providing free food or service - Funding Sources